MaartenSpeet/Schedule_UI_Remake/README.md

 The entire will be changable.
 Currently there are 5 different color schemes but I am implementing themes and possibly even extensions!

 # Using it
-Want to use the UI, check out my personal webpage: https://maartenspeet.nl/
+Want to use the UI, check out my personal webpage [here](https://maartenspeet.nl/)